uraimo/SwiftyGPIO/README.md

 ## Summary

-This library provides an easy way to interact with external sensors and devices using digital GPIOs and SPI interfaces with Swift on Linux.
+This library provides an easy way to interact with external sensors and devices using digital GPIOs, SPI interfaces and PWM signals with Swift on Linux.

-You'll be able to configure port attributes (direction,edge,active low), read/write the current GPIOs value and use the SPI interfaces provided by your board or a software big-banging SPI to drive external displays or more complex sensors.
+You'll be able to configure port attributes (direction,edge,active low), read/write the current GPIOs value, use the SPI interfaces (via hardware if your board provides them or using software big-banging SPI) and generate a PWM to drive external displays, servos, leds and more complex sensors.

 The library is built to run **exclusively on Linux ARM Boards** (RaspberryPis, BeagleBone Black, UDOO, Tegra, CHIP, etc...) with accessible GPIOs.